-Results 1–10 of 24 for "Curriculum"X related to "Imagery in Psychotherapy" Refine Your Search Refine Your Search TopicEducation (14)HIV & AIDS (5)Children (4)Learning & memory (3)Personality (2) 5 more... [+] Race (2)Bullying (1)Death & dying (1)Suicide (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBrabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Dwyer, Carol (1)Fernald, L. Dodge (1) 11 more... [+] Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)McCombs, Barbara (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Hide details Results 1–10 of 24 Previous 1 2 3 ...
+Results 1–10 of 24 for "Curriculum"X related to "Imagery in Psychotherapy" Refine Your Search Refine Your Search TopicEducation (16)HIV & AIDS (5)Children (4)Learning & memory (3)Personality (2) 5 more... [+] Race (2)Bullying (1)Death & dying (1)Suicide (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBrabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Dwyer, Carol (1)Fernald, L. Dodge (1) 12 more... [+] Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)McCombs, Barbara (1)Renner, Michael J. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Hide details Results 1–10 of 24 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 2.Teaching Tip Sheet: Flexible Therapeutic FramesHIV/AIDS has forced psychologists to make use of flexible therapeutic frames and broadened counseling, improving clinical psychology's understanding of the practice of psychotherapy.
 Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum 3.Sample Response to D.1. — Course Content Requiring CitationsThe demonstration of program credibility can include citations to relevant peer-reviewed research and reference to broader, recognized traditions of research and theory.Curriculum 4.Teaching Tip Sheet: Counselor Attitude BiasTherapist attitudes and biases are important to areas of study in psychology in that they impact on the process of psychotherapy.
 Curriculum 5.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
 HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum 6.Teaching Tip Sheet: Multiple Loss and Aids-Related BereavementPeople who grieve the death of someone from HIV-related complications often also face a unique set of issues that challenges historical models of bereavement (Kain, 1997).
 Curriculum 7.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 8.Day 4: EthnocentrismEthnocentrism is the tendency to view the world through your own cultural filters.Curriculum 9.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 8.Day 4: EthnocentrismEthnocentrism is the tendency to view the world through your own cultural filters.Curriculum 9.Lesson 4: Drugs That Alter ConsciousnessA discussion of psychopharmacology, psychoactive drugs, addiction, tolerance and dependence.Curriculum 10.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
 Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 22 for "Curriculum"X related to "Imagery in Psychotherapy"
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 24 for "Curriculum"X related to "Imagery in Psychotherapy"